ebi-uniprot/uniprot-manual/help/privacy.md

 ## Website and API

-For 7 days, this is the information that we collect about each request made to the website or the API:
+Information that we collect about each request made to the website or API, this data is stored for 7 days:
 * IP address
 * Date and time of a visit to the service
 * Operating system